-18-B: A free attorney who represents a person in court, with no cost.
-A judge decides who can get an 18-B lawyer based on the kind of case and the person’s income.
+18-B: An attorney who represents a person in court, with no cost.
+A judge decides who can get an 18-B attorney based on the kind of case and the person's income.
 The person must be low income to qualify.
 The cost for the attorney is paid for by the county.
 Also called assigned counsel or a panel attorney.

-1027 hearing: Also called an intake hearing.
-A hearing held after a child is removed from his or her home without a court order because of suspected child abuse or child neglect.
+1027 Hearing: A hearing held after a child is removed from their home without a court order because of suspected child abuse or neglect.
 This hearing must be held as soon as possible to determine if the child should be sent to foster care or returned home.
 1027 is a section in the Family Court Act.
+Also called an intake hearing.

-1028 hearing: If a child is removed from a parent’s home for child abuse or child neglect, the parent can request a 1028 hearing.
-At the hearing the court will decide if the child would be at “imminent risk” (immediate danger), if returned home.
-The hearing must be held within three days after the parent, or the parent’s lawyer, asks for it.
+1028 Hearing: If a child is removed from a parent’s home for child abuse or child neglect, the parent can request a 1028 hearing.
+At the hearing, the court will decide if the child would be at “imminent risk” (immediate danger) if returned home.
+The hearing must be held within 3 days after the parent, or the parent’s lawyer, asks for it.
 1028 is a section in the Family Court Act.

 Adjudicate: The formal word for deciding a case in court.

-Admission: When a person tells the court, under oath, that he or she did the actions that he or she has been accused of.
+Admission: When a person tells the court, under oath, that they did the actions that they have been accused of.

-Adoption: The granting of permanent legal rights and responsibilities for a child to an individual other than the child’s biological parents.
+Adoption: The granting of permanent legal rights and responsibilities for a child to one or two individuals other than the child’s biological parents.

-Adoption and Safe Families Act (ASFA): A federal law that requires that a child who has been in foster care for 15 or more of the past 22 months be returned home or steps must be taken to have the child adopted.
+Adoption and Safe Families Act (ASFA): A federal law that requires that a child who has been in foster care for 15 or more of the past 22 months be returned home, or steps must be taken for adoption of the child.

-Affidavit: A sworn statement made in writing and signed.
+Affidavit: A sworn statement made in writing, signed, and notarized.

 Allegation: An unproven fact.

-Appeal: When you ask a higher court to review or look at, an order, or decision, made by the court you went to first to see if it was done correctly.
+Appeal: When you ask a higher court to review or look at an order or decision made by the trial or family court to see if it was done correctly.